Viraj465/GAN--Image-enhancement-model-using-DL./README.md

 This is an hybrid GAN model made by combining two differnet GAN models they are SRGAN and DCGAN.
-The model has been train on only 3001 epochs to resource constraints and hence not able to to give more good results.
+The model has been trained on 3001 epochs due to resource constraints and hence not able to to achieve more good results.